-- BlueSkills- Blue Jobs and Responsible Growth in the Mediterranear - Blue Growth Community Interreg MED horizontal project - Mediterranean New Chance (MEDNC) - MedSkippers - · Youth Employment in Ports of the Mediterranean (YEP MED) - ISOL-MET - CMES-WestMED - •NAUTILUS Education & Certification Framework for Blue Career in Water Sports - •BAPSI- Blue Academy for Professionals of the Seafood Industry
+- BlueSkills- Blue Jobs and Responsible Growth in the Mediterranear - Blue Growth Community Interreg MED horizontal project - Mediterranean New Chance (MEDNC) - MedSkippers - · Youth Employment in Ports of the Mediterranean (YEP MED) - ISOL-MET - CMES-WestMED - •NAUTILUS Education & Certification Framework for Blue Career in Water Sports - And down for Drofessianals of the Conford Industry

 • BLUEMED Initiative, adopted by all UfM countries, fosters integration of knowledge and efforts to develop Blue Growth in the Mediterranean and promotes joint actions on relevant research and innovation priorities.
-This includes actions such as the EU Mission Restore our Ocean and Waters, in which BLUEMED Initiative will collaborate through the national hubs and building on the experience of the Pilot for a healthy and plastic-free Mediterranean.
-This mission aims to know, restore and protect our ocean and waters by 2030.
+This includes actions such as the EU Mission Restore our Ocean and Waters, in which BLUEMED Initiative will collaborate through the national hubs and building on the experience of the Pilot for a healthy and plastic-free Mediterranean.219 This mission aims to know, restore and protect our ocean and waters by 2030.
 This to be achieved by reducing human pressures on marine and freshwater environments, restoring degraded ecosystems and sustainably harnessing the essential goods and services they provide.
-Among its main instruments to reach these goals, it must be highlighted the BlueMed Strategic Research and Innovation Agenda (SRIA), that outlines a set of key challenges for the Mediterranean and, particularly knowledge gaps, specific activities enabling the blue growth as well as measures for capacity creation and skills' enhancement and the Implementation Plan, that presents the shared priority goals and a set of strategic action to reach them.
+Among its main instruments to reach these goals, it must be highlighted the BlueMed Strategic Research and Innovation Agenda (SRIA), that outlines a set of key challenges for the Mediterranean and, particularly https://op.europa.eu/en/publication-detail/-/publication/672ddc53-fc85-11ea-b44f-01aa75ed71a1 knowledge gaps, specific activities enabling the blue growth as well as measures for capacity creation and skills' enhancement and the Implementation Plan, that presents the shared priority goals and a set of strategic action to reach them.